wpsharks/comet-cache-kb/questions/2015/83-why-does-zencache-show-an-apc-extension-warning.md

 ini_set('apc.cache_by_default', false);
 ```

-If that does not work and you still receive the APC Extension Warning, you'll need to contact your web hosting company and ask them to either disable the PHP APC extension or upgrade your server to PHP 5.5+, which uses the newer and more stable Opcache extension.
+If that does not work and you still receive the APC Extension Warning, you'll need to contact your web hosting company and ask them to either disable the PHP APC extension or upgrade your server to PHP 5.5+, which uses the newer and more stable OPcache extension.

 ## Can I run APC, but tell it to exclude ZenCache?